agile-ts/documentation/docs/main/StyleGuide.md

 makes rest calls (through the functions provided by the [route.ts](#-routets) file), and computes some values if necessary.
 In principle, actions always happen in response to an event.
-For example, if the add todo button got pressed.
+For example, when the add todo button got pressed.
-Therefore, they should be called by action sounding names.
+Thus, they should be called like action sounding names.
 For instance `createTodo` or `removeTodo`.

 **For example:** <br />